AntoineSoetewey/datanalyze/content/faq.md

 It goes without saying that in order to guarantee the quality of the training, it is important that the trainer is **competent** in the subject matter and that he/she knows the finer points.

-It also goes without saying that the trainer must be a good **teacher**.
+It is also essential that the trainer is a good **teacher**.
 Being an expert in the field is not enough; you must also:

 - be able to pass on your knowledge,
 - be at ease with public speaking,